sidiousvic/phantom/README.md

 <details>
 <summary><b>Show rationale ↯</b></summary>

-You don't drive to the corner store,<sup>⌔</sup> but walking is overrated. `phantom` is the bike you need.
+You don't drive to the corner store, but walking is overrated. `phantom` is the bike you need.

 #### 🖍 Declarative